The missouri delegation

 district 2 - U.S. Rep. ann wagner (r)

-Six-term Congresswoman Ann Wagner represents the eastern Missouri area of the state including St. Louis suburbs to the south and west of the city.
-A former co-chair of the Republican National Committee and a former U.S. Ambassador to Luxembourg appointed by President George W. Bush, the Congresswoman serves on the Foreign Affairs Committee and the Financial Services Committee.
+Seven-term Congresswoman Ann Wagner represents the eastern Missouri area of the state including St. Louis suburbs to the south and west of the city.
+A former co-chair of the Republican National Committee and a former U.S. Ambassador to Luxembourg appointed by President George W. Bush, the Congresswoman serves on the Foreign Affairs Committee; the Financial Services Committee; and the Select Committee on Intelligence.
 She is married, the mother of three, and a graduate of the University of Missouri.

 Thomas Take: Safe Bet Republican